kislyuk/argcomplete/README.rst

 Support for other shells
 ------------------------
-Argcomplete authors provide support only for the bash and zsh shells on Linux and MacOS.
+Argcomplete maintainers provide support only for the bash and zsh shells on Linux and MacOS.
 For resources related to other shells and platforms, please see the `contrib <https://github.com/kislyuk/argcomplete/tree/develop/contrib>`_ directory.

 Common Problems
 ---------------
 If global completion is not completing your script, bash may have registered a default completion function::

-    $ complete | grep my-awesome-script
+    $ complete | grep my-python-app
-    complete -F _minimal my-awesome-script
+    complete -F _minimal my-python-app

-You can fix this by restarting your shell, or by running ``complete -r my-awesome-script``.
+You can fix this by restarting your shell, or by running ``complete -r my-python-app``.

 Debugging
 ---------